Undergraduate Research & Creativity (UGRC)

 -leverage existing digital technologies to solve problems, perform research, and share research with a broader forum

--leverage strengths of others to achieve common goals
+-leverage the strengths of others to achieve common goals

 -develop interpersonal skills